-You will also need to complete Modelo 036 or 037 forms - known as the declaración censal - and obtain a personal tax certificate (Impuesto sobre la Renta de las Personas Físicas or IRPF).
+You will also need to complete Modelo 036 or 037 forms - known as the declaración censal - and obtain a personal tax certificate (IRPF).
 This can be done online or by hard copy, delivered to your local tax office.
-You can find information about the form, along with form downloads and links to completing online, at the Spanish Tax Agency (Agencia Tributaria).
+You can find information about the form, along with form download and links to completing online, at the Spanish Tax Agency (Agencia Tributaria).
 If you make the application in person at your local tax office, bring the original and a photocopy of your NIE.

-- 2. Register as a freelancer on the Social Security Authority (Alta en RETA en la Seguridad Social58).
-To register for social security when starting a business in Spain, you will need to take along your deed of incorporation, NIE, CIF, and form TA 0521 (which can be obtained from your local social security office).
-Details of local social security offices in Spain can be found on the social security website. - 3.
-Just in case you want to register your business in Spain: The first step in setting up a limited company is to obtain a certificate to verify that the company name you want to use is not already taken.
-This is called a noname coincidence certificate and is available from The Mercantile Registry (RMC).
+- Register as a freelancer with the Social Security Authority (Alta en RETA en la Seguridad Social).
+To register for social security when starting a business in Spain, you will need to take along your deed of incorporation, NIE, CIF (Identification code for companies), and form TA 0521, which can be obtained from a local social security office. - 3.
+In case you want to register your business in Spain, the first step in setting up a limited company is to obtain a certificate to verify that the company name you want to use is not already taken.
+This is called a no- name coincidence certificate and is available from The Mercantile Registry(RMC).
 You can do this by yourself through the RMC website.
-This step takes about three days before you receive the answer from the RMC by courier.
+This step takes about three days before you receive the answer from the RMC by courier. - 4.
+If you work for a non-Spanish company remotely, while living in Spain, or are a digital nomad, you will need to secure a Digital Nomad Visa.